sagar-jadhav/docker-examples/lab_sessions/build_docker_image_from_a_running_container.md

 ```

 ## Step 2 - Check the web site is working or not
-Check that weather our website(which is hosted with nginx on container) is working or not for this we use the wget command who request our web page and download the index.html from our container .
+Check that weather our website (which is hosted with nginx on docker container) is working or not for this we use the wget command who request our web page and download the index.html from our container.
 ```
 wget http://localhost:8080
 ```
-If you get index.html file then it working .<br/>
+If you get index.html file then it is working .<br/>
-If you don't have **wget** command in your system then you can install it by below command .
+If you don't have **wget** command in your system then you can install it by below command.
 ```
 apt-get install -y wget
 ```